oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ## 5.8 Conformance Clause 7: Viewer <a id='conformance-clause-7-viewer'></a>

-A viewer satisfies the “viewer” conformance profile if:
+A viewer satisfies the "viewer" conformance profile if:

-- It satisfies the “SARIF consumer” conformance profile.
+- It satisfies the "SARIF consumer" conformance profile.

 - It additionally satisfies the normative requirements in [§3](#file-format) that are designated as applying to viewers.

 ## 5.9 Conformance Clause 8: Result management system <a id='conformance-clause-8-result-management-system'></a>

-A result management system satisfies the “result management system” conformance profile if:
+A result management system satisfies the "result management system" conformance profile if:

-- It satisfies the “SARIF consumer” conformance profile.
+- It satisfies the "SARIF consumer" conformance profile.

-- It additionally satisfies the normative requirements in [§3](#file-format) and [Appendix B](#normative-use-of-fingerprints-by-result-management-systems) (“Use of fingerprints by result management systems”) that are designated as applying to result management systems.
+- It additionally satisfies the normative requirements in [§3](#file-format) and [Appendix B](#normative-use-of-fingerprints-by-result-management-systems) ("Use of fingerprints by result management systems") that are designated as applying to result management systems.

 ## 5.10 Conformance Clause 9: Engineering system <a id='conformance-clause-9-engineering-system'></a>

-An engineering system satisfies the “engineering system” conformance profile if:
+An engineering system satisfies the "engineering system" conformance profile if:

 - It satisfies the normative requirements in [§3](#file-format) that are designated as applying to engineering systems.